yorshka20/vampire-survivor-like/README.md

 # Vampire Survivors-like Game Demo

 A modern implementation of a Vampire Survivors-like game using Entity Component System (ECS) architecture.
 This project demonstrates how to build a roguelike survival game with clean architecture and modern web technologies.
+This project is developed with the assistance of AI tools to enhance development efficiency and code quality.

 ## Project Structure